Electron Inertia and Magnetic Reconnection

-The finite electron mass implies that a change in the current density in a plasma must be accompanied by an electric field, which gives a non-ideal evolution \cite{Biskamp,Shivamoggi, Andres:2014}.
-The concept is a close analogue to the London penetration depth of superconductors.
-The form the reconnection takes can be viewed as a physical example of a Voigt renormalization \cite{Constantin:2023,Yi-Min:2025}, $\vec{B} \rightarrow \vec{B} + (c/\omega_{pe})^2\nabla^2\vec{B}$, which smoothes the magnetic field over the scale of plasma skin depth $c/\omega_{pe}$.
-The papers \cite{Ham-recon:1998,Inertial-MHD:2015} study the invariants in Hamiltonian models of collisionless reconnection in two dimensional magnetic fields.
-The paper by M. Lingama et al \cite{Inertial-MHD:2015} gave the from for the ideally evolving field $\vec{\mathcal{B}} \equiv \vec{B} + \vec{\nabla}\times \left( (c/\omega_{pe})^2\mu_0\vec{j} \right)$ in the two-dimensional case.
+Bruno Coppi \cite{Coppi:1964} in 1964 was the first to point out that the finite electron mass can produce magnetic reconnection even in the absence of collisions.
+Any change in the current density in a plasma must be accompanied by an electric field to accelerate the current carriers, which gives a non-ideal evolution.
+The importance of this effect has been discussed in many papers including \cite{Wesson:1990, Ottaviani:1993, Biskamp, Shivamoggi, Andres:2014}.
+The concept of inertial reconnection is a closely analogous to the London penetration depth of superconductors.
+The form the reconnection takes can be viewed, Subsection \ref{Section:Voigt}, as a physical example of a Voigt renormalization \cite{Constantin:2023,Yi-Min:2025}, $\vec{B} \rightarrow \vec{B} + (c/\omega_{pe})^2\nabla^2\vec{B}$, which smoothes the magnetic field over the scale of plasma skin depth $c/\omega_{pe}$.

-A remarkable result is that the divergence-free modified magnetic field, $\vec{\mathcal{B}}$ has a perfect ideal evolution when the only non-ideal effect is the electron inertia---even in three dimensions.
-The field lines of $\vec{\mathcal{B}}$ have a velocity through space $\vec{u}_\bot$ and cannot break.
-This somewhat surprising result is of interest in itself but also has interesting implications for the guiding center drift equations.
-Nevertheless, the practical importance appears limited when the magnetic field depends on all three spatial coordinates.